TechTarget.com/searchhrsoftware

 An applicant tracking system (ATS) is software that manages the recruiting and hiring process, including job postings and job applications.
 It organizes information about job seekers and makes it searchable.
 As its name implies, an ATS tracks candidates through the hiring process.
 It helps with interview scheduling, issues notifications and alerts, and sends automated emails to candidates and employees, such as recruiters and hiring managers.

 But these systems are far more than organizers.
 An ATS is also used to cull applicants and recommend the top candidates.
-It might conduct a preliminary analysis of the applicants to find the best fits for a job.
-It might also look for keywords or use artificial intelligence (AI) algorithms that run a deeper analysis of each job applicant.
-The goal is to speed HR's review of job applications and resumes.
+It might conduct a preliminary analysis of the applicants to find the best fit for a job.
+It might also look for keywords or use AI algorithms that run a deeper analysis of each job applicant.
+The goal is to speed up the review of job applications and resumes.

-The term applicant tracking system is widely used, and an ATS is considered an important subset of a recruitment management system.
-The latter is an umbrella term for various technologies that deal with recruitment, including candidate relationship management (CRM) systems.
-Candidates who are in the ATS but not selected for an immediate job might be considered part of the talent pipeline and available for future opportunities.
-The CRM system maintains a connection with those prospects.
+The term applicant tracking system is widely used, and it's considered an important subset of a recruitment management system.
+The latter is an umbrella term for various technologies related to recruitment, including recruitment candidate relationship management (CRM) systems.
+Candidates who are in the ATS but are not selected for an immediate job might be considered part of the talent pipeline and available for future opportunities.
+The recruitment CRM system maintains a connection with those prospects.

 How the applicant tracking system process works

-An ATS helps an organization manage each step of the hiring process, from writing the job ad to making an offer.
-This includes integrating with major job boards to streamline job postings, organize applications and allow candidates to create profiles.
+An ATS helps an organization manage each step of the hiring process, from creating the job posting to making an offer to the most appropriate candidate.
+This includes integrating with major job boards to streamline job postings, organize applications and enable candidates to create profiles.
 The ATS keeps track of all the activity that takes place around a candidate.

-The following steps are typical of a recruitment process:
+The following steps are typical of the recruitment process:

-1. The job requisition is created and, if necessary, approved in the system.
+1. Job requisition.
+The job requisition is created and, if necessary, approved in the ATS.

-2. The job is posted in one or more locations, including internally for employees, on the organization's website and on external job boards.
+2. Job posting.
+The job is posted in one or more locations, including internally for employees, on the organization's website and on external job boards.

-3. Candidates apply for the position on the organization's website or directly on the job board if it provides that capability.
+3. Candidate applications.
+Candidates apply for the position on the organization's website or directly on the job board if it offers that capability.
 They might have to answer questions related to the position, such as their work experience and education.
 Some systems can be set up to reject candidates automatically based on answers to certain questions.

-4. The ATS might parse resumes and rank new applications as they are submitted.
+4. Candidate screenings.
+The ATS might parse resumes and rank new applications as they are submitted.

-6. Interviews take place with the recruiter, hiring manager and others as required.
-Notes can be entered into the ATS following each interview for future reference.
+6. Interviews.
+The recruiter, hiring manager and others interview the candidates.
+They enter notes into the ATS following each interview for future reference.

-7. When the preferred candidate is identified, the recruiter will typically use the ATS to send an offer to the candidate.
+7. Job offer.
+When the preferred candidate is identified, the recruiter will typically use the ATS to send them an offer.
+The ATS can also help the hirer nurture promising candidates.

-8. If the candidate accepts the offer, they are "hired" into the HR system.
-Next, the onboarding functions of the ATS or HR system are made available to the newly hired employee, where they can read and digitally sign policies, complete online forms and learn more about the organization.
+8. Hiring and onboarding.
+If the candidate accepts the offer, they are hired into the HR system.
+The onboarding functions of the ATS or human resources (HR) system are made available to the newly hired employee, who can read and digitally sign policies, complete online forms and learn more about the organization.

-Using an ATS is important in many ways, even for small companies.
-First, candidates have come to expect companies to provide a positive candidate experience and user-friendly application process, which most applicant tracking systems provide.
-Second, for the employees involved in the recruitment process, such as recruiters, hiring managers and approvers, an ATS automates and streamlines the hiring process.
+An ATS is important in many ways, even for small companies.
+First, candidates expect companies to offer a positive candidate experience and user-friendly application process, which most ATSes provide.
+Second, for the employees involved in the recruitment process -- such as recruiters, hiring managers and approvers -- an ATS automates and streamlines the hiring process.
 Finally, an ATS provides a repository of data for future reference -- for example, when a past candidate applies for a new job -- or it can be used as a tool to search for potential candidates in applications for previous job postings.

 Benefits of applicant tracking systems